 - Integrating climate and development policies for ‘climate compatible development’

 - Climate information for adaptation

-The ESRC Centre has five integrated research themes during its second phase:
+The Centre had five integrated research themes during phase 2:

 - Understanding green growth and climate-compatible development